 Texas’ Chapter 7 Bankruptcy Filing Fees

-Not long after the petition is filed, the court’s bankruptcy trustee will hold a meeting for the creditors to make sure there are no objections (this is a rare occurrence).
-Once the petition is approved, it is just a matter of months until all eligible debts are completely discharged (wiped out).
+Not long after the petition is filed, the court’s bankruptcy trustee will hold a meeting for the creditors to make sure there are no objections.
+Once the petition is approved, it is just a matter of months until all eligible debts are completely discharged.

-How to Qualify for Chapter 7 Bankruptcy
+Information Required to File Chapter 7 Bankruptcy

-- Annuities or CDs
+- Annuities and CDs